Queensland Theatre: Artistic directors

-The foundation Artistic Director was Alan Edwards.
+The foundation artistic director was Alan Edwards.
 He was succeeded in 1988 by Aubrey Mellor, who was followed by Chris Johnson, Robyn Nevin and director/playwright Michael Gow.

-From July 2010, Wesley Enoch took over as Artistic Director, firstly on a part-time basis and then full-time in January 2011. becoming the first Indigenous person to head a state-funded theatre entity in Australia.
+From July 2010, Wesley Enoch took over as artistic director, firstly on a part-time basis and then full-time in January 2011. becoming the first Indigenous person to head a state-funded theatre entity in Australia.
 Enoch left Queensland Theatre to become director of the Sydney Festival in October 2015, handing over to Sam Strong, former Associate Artistic Director at the Melbourne Theatre Company.

 Other directors have included Gale Edwards, Joe McCallum, Rodney Fisher, Arnie Neeme and Murray Foy.

-In 2019 it was announced that Artistic Director Sam Strong would be stepping down and that Lee Lewis would succeed him.
+In 2019 it was announced that artistic director Sam Strong would be stepping down and that Lee Lewis would succeed him.
+In March 2024, Lee Lewis resigned from the position.

 Chairs

-The current chair of the company is Elizabeth Jameson.
+Following Elizabeth Jameson's eleven year stint, filmmaker Dean Gibson was appointed chair of the company's board in June 2024.

 Venues

-For almost thirty years the Queensland Theatre Company used the purpose built 600 seat SGIO Theatre in Turbot Street, Brisbane, as their chief venue for productions.
+For almost thirty years the Queensland Theatre Company used the purpose-built 600 seat SGIO Theatre in Turbot Street, Brisbane, as their chief venue for productions.
 In 1996 they moved to the Queensland Performing Arts Centre at South Bank.
 Queensland Theatre is based in its own complex at South Brisbane.
 It performs in the much smaller venues than the original SGIO Theatre, named after two well known Brisbane theatre actors, Bille Brown and Diane Cilento.
 It has in the past performed in the Playhouse Theatre, Cremorne Theatre and at one time in the Lyric Theatre, all part of the Queensland Performing Arts Centre.